bird-sanctuary/extended-dshot-telemetry/README.md

 eRPM = m * 2 ^ e
 ```

-From this, one can easily see, that the same eRPM values could be encoded in multiple different ways, let's for example take the eRPM value of 8, it could be enncoded in this variations:
+From this, one can easily see, that the same eRPM values could be encoded in multiple different ways, let's for example take the eRPM value of 8, it could be encoded in these variations:

 ```
 000 0 0000 1000